Effective Treatment Begins with a Comprehensive Plan

 - expressive and experiential therapies

-- meal support and regular consultation with dietary staff, meeting with nutritionist 2-3 times a week.
+- meal support and regular consultation with dietary staff, meeting with dietitian 2-3 times a week.

 - group sessions to teach and practice behavior modification and emotion management